 Credit-Union Programs

-Florida credit unions sometimes provide member-only mortgages with flexible terms and lower fees
+Florida credit unions sometimes provide member-only mortgages with flexible terms and lower fees.

 Why it helps: Relationship-based underwriting and local focus.